Visqy/Auto-Absensi/README.md

 # Auto-Absensi

-Discord bot do autofill google form and more
+Discord bot do autofill google form and more.
 Using Discord.py and PostgreSQL for database